 During the late Miocene (11.2-5.3 Ma), the platform was again flooded and carbonate production resumed in this area (Fig. F15D).
-The northwestern edge of the edifice was again occupied by a potential reef buildup.
-Sediments shed toward the west were possibly swept away by the strong currents flowing parallel to the platform flanks.
+The eastern edge of the edifice was again occupied by a reef buildup.
+Sediments shed toward the west were likely swept away by the strong currents flowing parallel to the platform flanks.
 In the platform center, this sedimentary pulse began with a phase of reef construction (Subunit IC) followed by a shallowing-upward succession consisting of rhodalgal floatstone (Subunits IB and IA; Fig. F15D).
 The latter accumulated in water depths that did not exceed 100 m.
 The uppermost sediments of Subunit IA include intertidal (beachrock) cements indicating extremely reduced accommodation space near the end of this depositional episode.
 Sediments were predominantly exported toward the southeast.
 The geometry of the southeastern margin evolved from a distally steepened to a more homoclinal ramp.
 The platform was exposed again during the latest Miocene as shown by the occurrence of a karst surface recovered at Site 1196 and the development of a pedogenic profile at Site 1199.

-The southern platform was drowned during the latest Miocene or early Pliocene and thereafter was swept by bottom currents that contributed to the formation of a well-developed hardground surface with a laminated ferromanganese crust (Fig. F15E; also, see the volume cover photograph).
-The adjacent slope areas of Sites 1197 and 1198 were the locus of extensive hemipelagic drift deposition dominated by pelagic foraminifer remains, which filled the topographic lows adjacent to the platform leading to the modern bathymetrically nearly uniform seafloor (Fig. F15E).
+The southern platform was drowned during the early Pliocene and thereafter was swept by bottom currents that contributed to the formation of a well-developed hardground surface with a laminated crust (Fig. F15E).
+The adjacent slope areas of Sites 1197 and 1198 were the locus of extensive hemipelagic drift deposition dominated by pelagic foraminifer remains, which filled the topographic lows adjacent to the platform leading to the modern bathymetrically rather uniform seafloor (Fig. F15E).